Hans Reiser: Trial

-On March 23, 2007, Reiser pleaded not guilty before Judge C. Don Clay.
-Shortly after, the court learned of a complication in the trial regarding a former friend of Hans Reiser named Sean Sturgeon.
-Sturgeon, who had previously dated Nina Reiser, was claiming to be responsible for eight murders and possibly a ninth.
-In an interview with Wired News, Sturgeon vigorously denied that Nina Reiser was one of them.
-With the police doubting that the alleged murders ever took place, Judge Clay issued a gag order against discussing Sturgeon at the trial.
+On March 23, Reiser pleaded not guilty.
+Shortly after, the court learned of a complication in the trial regarding a former friend of Reiser, Sean Sturgeon.
+Sturgeon, who had previously dated Nina Reiser, claimed responsibility for eight murders and "possibly" a ninth.
+In an interview with Wired News, Sturgeon denied that Nina Reiser was one of them.
+The police doubted that the murders ever took place, and Judge Clay issued a gag order against discussing Sturgeon at the trial.